 Enoch was our first baby born in Washington State.
 He became an Eagle Scout in 2017 and enjoys reading, rifle shooting, and playing water polo.
 He spent the summer of 2015 with Teen Missions in Tanzania, East Africa.
-He is paid his own way through college, earning a Bachelor of Science in business leadership and management at Central Washington University.
+He paid his own way through college, earning a Bachelor of Science in business leadership and management at Central Washington University.
 He graduated in the top 3% of students in the business school.
 Enoch currently works as an EMT and is engaged to the love of his life, Emma.

 Kalina was born in 2001.

 Kalina holds the proud distinction of being our only blue-eyed child.
-She loves reading, swimming, writing poetry and playing the ukulele.
+She loves reading, swimming, writing poetry, and playing the ukulele.
 Kalina was diagnosed with unilateral hearing loss at age 12 and wears a hearing aid.
 She spent the summer of 2017 on a mission trip to Peru and the summer of 2018 drilling wells in Zambia.
-She is earned her high school diploma and associate degree at Whatcom Community College.
+She earned her high school diploma and associate degree at Whatcom Community College.
 She works at Dairy Queen and as Home Care Aid.